-Andrea Montepaone was born and lives in Rome (birth date: November, 21st 1978).
+Andrea Montepaone, italian composer and conductor, was born and lives in Rome (birth date: November, 21st 1978).
 He early showed a natural inclination towards music.
 At the age of twelve he began studying piano and harmony under the teaching of Maestro Marco Albrizio, who showed him the rudiments of classical music.
 A few time later he also developed a remarkable passion for cinema that led him, while studying music, to deepen his knoledge of that discipline: he in fact took part amongst the judges in the “David Scuola” of the Ente David di Donatello Award and was honored with the first prize in 1998 for the best cinematographic analysis by the “Associazione Generale Italiana dello Spettacolo” (General Italian Association of Entertainment - AGIS).

 graduating in DAMS (Disciplines of Art, Music and Performance) in 2002 at the

 University of “Roma Tre”, he subsequently obtained a PhD in film orchestration,

 and finally found his way specializing in Film-scoring, a kind of discipline

 that allowed him to combine both his interests.
 His meeting in 1999 with

 Maestro Stelvio Cipriani, famous and appreciated composer, contributed to